Tatwi/QBasic/README.md

 - Information and observations related to my use of QBasic.

-## Disclaimer
+## Performance Disclaimer

 The only real "retro PC" I have to test these programs with is my Pentium 233MMX based Compaq Deskpro 4000, which is actually *too fast* for QBasic.
 Consequently, I am uncertain how well these programs will run using real 386 and 486 computers.
-That said, I have done a considerable amount of testing using PCem and I am confident my QBasic software will perform acceptably on 386 and slower 486 compatible PCs.
+That said, I have done a considerable amount of testing and I am confident my QBasic software will perform acceptably on a real PC running the equivalent of a 386SX 25MHz to a 386DX 33MHz CPU.

 If you have some old machines and you feel like testing some things for me, please see the [BENCHES](/BENCHES) directory.
 Your contributions, both documentation and benchmark programs, are welcome!